Brightest-Sunshine/-Python-discipline-projects/Graph rendering/README.md

 # Graph Rendering

 This is a student project in which it is necessary to implement algorithms for breadth-first search and depth-first search on graphs, as well as their rendering.
-Programming language-Python 3.7
+Programming language is Python 3.7

 ## Installation